danielk333/phd-course-software-development/content/handouts/collaboration.md

 outside the scope of this course and also vary from contract to contract, university to institute and country to country.

+Some material such as images and other creative material fit much better under a Creative Commons license, you can read more about these at [About CC Licenses](https://creativecommons.org/share-your-work/cclicenses/).

 Still it is good to know that the standard in Sweden for researchers at universities is to have something called the "teachers exemption", you can read more about it on this [wiki page](https://sv.wikipedia.org/wiki/L%C3%A4rarundantag) or on the [Union webpages (Upphovsrätt till forskningsdata och forskningsmaterial)](https://sulf.se/jobb-lon-och-villkor/upphovsratt/upphovsratt-till-forskningsdata-och-forskningsmaterial/).